 Most patients, however, require surgical correction.
 Surgery is done under general anesthesia in children and under local anesthesia in adults.

 The aim of the surgery is to tighten or loosen specific eye muscles required to realign the eyes.
-This is planned for both eyes simultaneously or on one at a time depending on the type of squint and what your doctor is comfortable with.
+This is planned for both eyes simultaneously or one at a time depending on the type of squint and what your squint specialist is comfortable with.
 Occasionally alignment is not achieved with the first surgery and additional surgery is needed.
-Usually, for all squats, we find that upto 80% of patients don’t require another surgery to correct the squint, but there is always a possibility that another surgery may be needed.
+Usually, for all types of squints, we find that upto 80% of patients don’t require another surgery to correct the squint, but there is always a possibility that another surgery may be needed.

 The eye muscles are situated outside the eyeball and the procedure involves working on the white portion of the eyeball.
 The eyeball itself is not opened or entered.